iamtimsmith/netlify-portfolio_v2/content/blog/2019-09-17-finding-a-job-using-kanban-workflow/index.md

 I discussed in a previous blog post what kanban is and how it can be applied to projects in a freelance setting.
 In this post I'll be discussing some of my ideas about how it can be used to make the process of finding a job much easier.

-<video src="https://media.giphy.com/media/r056JQBFkE8QE/giphy.mp4" autoplay loop muted></video>
+<video src="https://media.giphy.com/media/r056JQBFkE8QE/giphy.mp4" playsinline autoplay loop muted></video>

 ## What tools can be used for a kanban workflow?